Full Bio (english version)

 (professional activities started in 1990)

 Journalist and writer, author of books, essays and articles, he works as a University Professor and specialist in Reputation management.
 Involved both online and off in projects relating to digital media strategy and non-conventional communication, CSR and crisis prevention.
-Professional member of FERPI – Italian Public Relations Federation and the National Medical-scientific Information Union (UNAMSI); member of the executive committee of the “Business Communication Club” of Turin’s Industrial Union from 2012 to 2020, submitting his resignation after its transformation into a “Confindustria satellite Club”.
+Professional member of FERPI – Italian Public Relations Federation and the National Medical-scientific Information Union (UNAMSI); member of the executive committee of the “Business Communication Club” of Turin’s Industrial Union from 2012 to 2020.
 Member of the “Non-Financial Information, KPIs and crisis prediction for SMEs” research group, within the Italian Organisation for Business Reporting – Sustainability, Non-Financial and Integrated Reporting (OIBR), the go-to body in Italy for reporting and disclosure of non-financial information and integrated thinking.

 Author of the “IlSole24Ore” (the first financial editorial groups in Italy), he published fifteen books and over a hundred articles and essays for several publishers, among which “Il Reputation management spiegato semplice”, “#Influencer“, #Cryptomania”, “CSR 2.0: 15 rules for a new business model”, “New tools for CSR: Complex Neural Networks”, “Crisis Management: come comunicare le crisi”, “Il sex appeal dei Corpi Digitali” e “Caro Ministro – 12 mesi di diplomazia digitale“.

 In 2011, it publishes the first Italian-language manual on crisis management, and in 2020 it publishes the first Italian-language manual on reputation management.